JamesPImes/og_production_analyzer/sample/sample_readme.md

 # Sample Script

-This script pulls production records for four wells in Colorado directly from the COGCC website -- specifically the wells with these API numbers
+[This script](cogcc_analyzer.py) pulls production records for four oil and gas wells in Colorado directly from the COGCC website -- specifically the wells with these API numbers<sup>†</sup>:
-<sup>†</sup>:
 * 05-001-07727
 * 05-001-08288
 * 05-123-08053
 * 05-123-09456

 <sup>†</sup> *Every well has a unique API number.
 These four were chosen
-arbitrarily.*
+arbitrarily -- but in theory, these might be the four wells that are relevant for determining whether a given oil and gas lease has expired.*

-It then analyzes the records for those wells for:
+It then checks the records for those wells for:

-1. periods when there is no production in any of the wells (and *__not__* considering shut-in wells to be producing).
+1. periods when there is no reported oil or gas production from any of the wells (and *__not__* considering shut-in wells to be producing).

-2. periods when there is no production in any of the wells (but considering shut-in wells to be producing).
+2. periods when there is no oil or gas production from any of the wells (but considering shut-in wells to be producing, which many leases do).

 3. periods when there are no wells producing, but there is at least one well shut-in (i.e. still capable of producing, but temporarily